TerminalJack/Spriter2UnityDX/README.md

 > Important!
 Some Spriter .scml files contain **a lot** of information to process.
 It can take several minutes (up to 15 minutes!) to do an import.  ***Be patient.***  Unity will be unresponsive at this time but be assured that Unity isn't 'locked up'.
 If you're worried, you can open a file browser and monitor the importer's progress by checking for the presence of the importer's output files.
 If possible, you should start with a small, simple Spriter project.

 Once the import is complete, check the folder for newly created prefab files.
 There will be one for each entity in the .scml file(s).
 If you click on one of these prefabs you will see that its preview image is generated from the first frame of the entity's first animation.

-If you don't see a preview image then be sure that you aren't trying to import the Spriter project into a 3D Unity project.
-If you *are* then right-clicking the .scml file and clicking `Reimport` *may* work but, strictly speaking, 3D projects aren't supported at this time.

 Drop one of these prefabs into the `Scene` view.
 Open Unity's `Animation` window.
 Select the game object (the instantiated prefab) in the `Scene` view and select an animation clip in the `Animation` window.
 Hit the play animation button (▶️) and the animation will play.